04/21/2017 Nutrition & Recipes

 Coconut oil contains medium chain fatty acids (MCFAs), which when broken down by the liver, create ketones in the body.
 Ketones are an excellent source of fuel for brain cells, especially in Alzheimer’s patients who have glucose utilization impairment.
-Another study that was published in the journal of Neurodegenerative Disease Management found that the medium chain triglycerides (MCTs) found in coconut oil may help to improve the cognitive function of patients with mild to moderate Alzheimer’s disease.
+Another study that was published in the journal of Neurodegenerative Disease Management found that the medium chain triglycerides (MCTs) found in coconut oil may help to improve the cognitive function of patients with mild to moderate symptoms of Alzheimer’s disease

 Boost Your Immune System

 Lauric acid is a type of fatty acid that is found in coconut oil.
 This particular fatty acid has been tested as an excellent antibacterial agent.
 Lauric acid is the precursor to monolaurin, which acts like a bacteria-killer.
 Adding more coconut oil into your diet might help your body sweep out bacteria so that your immune system can continue doing what it does best.
-Additionally, coconut oil can help combat yeast and fungal overgrowth like Candida Albicans due to its antifungal properties.
+Additionally, coconut oil helps combat yeast infections and fungal overgrowth like Candida Albicans due to its antifungal properties.

 Hydrate Your Skin

 Coconut oil can be used as a skincare product in many ways.
 It helps with dry skin, eczema, and psoriasis.
 You can also use it as a facial cleanser or a moisturizer.
 Contrary to what you might think, using coconut oil as a moisturizer does not make your skin oily.
-Using coconut oil as a lotion helps you to avoid many of the toxins that are found in conventional moisturizers and beauty products.
+Using coconut oil as a lotion combats dry skin and helps you to avoid many of the toxins that are found in conventional moisturizers and beauty products.